 Georgia Laws And Georgia Regulatory Structure

 Georgia law protects the elderly with a number of statutory and regulatory enactments.
-In addition there are many agencies throughout Georgia that exist to provide services for the elderly.
-If you, or a loved one, may be the victim of elder abuse or neglect, please contact Charles Scholle, a dedicated Atlanta metro area lawyer with the expertise to guide families through the process of protecting their elderly loved one.
+In addition there are many agencies throughout Georgia that exist soley to provide services for the elderly.
+We hope all Georgians who need their services will take advantage of the fact that we have this support in our state.
+If you, or a loved one, may be the victim of elder abuse or neglect, please contact Scholle Law, a dedicated Atlanta metro area law firm with the expertise to guide families through the process of protecting their elderly loved one.

 - Georgia Department of Community Health